How to carve the best slices of ham. We’re pleased to introduce you to the best ham carver in Spain

 Ham is Spain’s star product, but many different factors have to be taken into account before this delicacy can be perfectly enjoyed.
 One of these is how it is carved, as the taste of each slice very much depends on this.
 According to expert carvers, each slice should be the size of a credit card, which is a difficult task only achieved by the great masters.

-The only thing that Sevillian born José Manuel Hidalgo Molero, a well-known friend of Fuerte Hoteles and regular participant in events held at Fuerte El Rompido, needed to become the best ham carver in Spain at the VI National Ham Carvers Competition, held recently in Madrid, was a good ham support and a well sharpened knife.
+The only thing that Sevillian born José Manuel Hidalgo Molero, a well-known friend of Fuerte Hoteles and regular participant in events held at Fuerte El Rompido, needed to become the best ham carver in Spain at the VI National Ham Carvers Competition, was a good ham support and a well sharpened knife.

 Hidalgo has travelled all over the world, showing off his finesse in more than 20 countries.
 But this is not the first prize won by the Sevillian Throughout his career spanning over 16 years, he has been recognised on 40 occasions.

 There is no doubt that this expert ham carver is very successful.
 If you take a trip to Spain and decide to take its star product back home, don’t hesitate to sharpen your skills to get the best possible carve.
 Here you can find ten tips on how to become a real master carver of your own cut of ham.